telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListCalculatedColumn.md

 The DataType property supports the following base .NET Framework data
                 types:BooleanByteCharDateTimeDecimalDoubleInt16Int32Int64SByteSingleStringTimeSpanUInt16UInt32UInt64

+###  DesignMode `Boolean`

+Indicates if the control is in design-mode.

+###  Display `Boolean`

+Gets or sets a value indicating whether the cells corresponding to a column would be rendered with a 'display:none' style attribute (end-user-not-visible).
+            To completely prevent cells from rendering, set the  property to false, instead of the Display property.

+###  Expression `String`

+Gets or sets a string representing the expression used when calculating the column values.

 ###  FooterAggregateFormatString `TreeListAggregateFunction`

 Gets or sets a string used for formatting the footer aggregate text.

-###  Owner `RadTreeList`

-Gets a reference to the  object
-            to which the column belongs

-###  DesignMode `Boolean`

-Indicates if the control is in design-mode.

-###  ColumnType `String`
+###  FooterText `String`

+Use the FooterText property to specify your own or determine the current
+            text for the footer section of the column.

+###  HeaderStyle `TableItemStyle`

-Returns a string which represents the type of the current column.
+Style of the cell in the header item of the RadTreeList, corresponding to the column.

 ###  HeaderText `String`